itu-tid/lecture-notes/Coding-Guidelines.md

 # General

 ## Avoid copy-pasting code that you don't understand

-The code will become a big ball of mud if you just add stuff in there.
+The code will become a *big ball of mud and bugs* if you just add stuff in there that was generated without you understanding it.

 As a rule of thumb, code generation is useful as a reminder of something that you knew before, something that you understand and just forgot.